HenryAWE/asbind20/README.md

 #### About the `asbind20::ext`
 The extension part (under `ext/`) is not header-only.
 If you wish to use this part of library, you still need to build the asbind20 with extension (which is enabled by default).

-However, those extensions are mainly used for demonstrating & testing asbind20. **The extensions are not meant to be used in the final product**, which means they don't guarantee compatibility across versions.
+However, those extensions are mainly used for demonstrating & testing asbind20. **The extensions are not meant to be used in the final product in current version**, which means they don't guarantee compatibility across versions.
 Please consider the official add-ons or implement by yourself.
 But these extensions might still be helpful for prototyping your application.
+The future version of asbind20 will provide some stable common tools in `asbind20::ext` such as script array/script string.

 ## B. Build and Install
 Build and install the library.